AICC/CMI-5_Spec_Current/cmi5_spec.md

 - Completed
 - Waived

-Other cmi5 defined statements MUST NOT include the "completion" property.
+cmi5 defined statements, other than "Completed" or "Waived", MUST NOT include the "completion" property.

 <a name="duration"></a>
 ### 9.5.4 Duration